RCarpus/lets-talk/readme.md

 ### Install expo globally
 `npm install expo-cli --global`
 ### Create a new project
 Go to directory where you want the new project.
+This creates a new folder and puts the project in it.
 `expo init project-name`
 ### Run project to test while developing
 `expo start`